 Spooky action at a distance

-One last issue I want to highlight is one many of you have probably encountered before, but the first time you see it, boy, it’s a doozy.
+One last issue I want to highlight is one you might be familiar with, but the first time you see it, boy, it’s a doozy.

 var arr = [];